 |Continuous Power||3.4+ kW||3.84 kW||5.6 kW|

 Tesla Powerwall warranties

 - Warranty period: 10 years

 - Guaranteed end of warranty capacity: 70%

 In most cases, homes with a Tesla battery will charge and discharge their battery every day.
-The Powerwall comes with a 10-year warranty.
-Tesla guarantees that the battery will maintain at least 70 percent of its capacity to hold a charge during that time period.
+So, how long do the Powerwall batteries last?
+The Powerwall comes with a 10-year warranty, and Tesla guarantees that the battery will maintain at least 70 percent of its capacity to hold a charge during that time period.

 Tesla’s battery technology is similar to other rechargeable batteries both large and small: as time goes on, the battery loses some of its ability to hold a charge.
 Think of how the battery life of a brand-new smartphone compares to one that is a few years old.
 As you continually charge and drain your phone’s battery, it starts to lose some of its ability to hold a charge.

 The battery life of your Powerwall battery will deteriorate in the same way.
-That isn’t an indicator of a product flaw – all batteries lose some of their ability to hold a charge over time, whether it’s an electric vehicle battery, a home energy battery, or a rechargeable AA battery.
+That isn’t an indicator of a product flaw – all batteries lose some of their ability to hold a charge over time after extended usage, whether it’s an electric vehicle battery, a home energy battery, or a rechargeable AA battery.
 This is why Tesla offers a warranty that guarantees a certain percentage of storage capacity ten years in the future.